scvcrem/scvcrem.github.io/_pages/about.md

 *public service access and far-right support.* How public service deprivation generates enduring feelings of abandonment by the state and boosts support for anti-immigrant policy platforms;

-*collective memory and anti-fascism.* How local communities preserve and mobilize memories of armed resistance against fascism to counter contemporary far-right pressures;
+*collective memory and anti-fascism.* How local communities preserve memories of armed resistance against fascism and mobilize them to counter contemporary far-right pressures;

  *electoral consequences of climate change.* Why climate-related natural disasters may fail to increase support for environmental policy and instead bolster far-right parties.